How To Renew Your California Broker License

 Step-by-Step Guide to Renewing Your Broker’s License with Chamberlin

-1. Visit Chamberlin’s Website: Go to our Continuing Education page and explore the CE packages tailored for California brokers.
+1. Visit Chamberlin’s Website: Go to our Continuing Education courses page and explore the CE packages tailored for California brokers.

 2. Complete Your CE Courses: Enroll in the required courses and complete them at your pace.
 Our platform tracks your progress, ensuring you fulfill all DRE requirements.